TaitoUnited/full-stack-template/README.md

     taito vc feat squash             # Merge current feature branch to the dev as a single commit taito vc feat pr                 # Create a pull-request for merging current feature branch to the dev branch

 > Alternatively you can use git commands directly.
-Just remember that merge between environment branches should always be executed as fast-forward.
+Just remember that merge between environment branches should always be executed as fast-forward and changes should be merged in the correct order: (`feat`) -> `dev` -> `test` -> `stag` -> `master`.
+You should not commit any changes directly to test, stag or master branches.

 ### Development branches